 …have an effective, reliable, integrated, flexible, and comprehensive system to alert and warn the American people in situations of war, terrorist attack, natural disaster, or other hazards to public safety and well-being…

-Which is certainly much more broad in scope.
+Which is certainly much broader in scope.
 How does one define a hazard to “well-being?”

 SAGE alerting systems have completely revamped their ENDEC to include CAP 1.2.
 It uses the internet to connect to IPAWS servers and receive CAP messages.
-As the SAGE ENDEC owners manual notes, participation in local and state level alerts are at the discretion of the station management, as regulated by the current version of FCC Part 11.
-National level participation is manditory:
+As the SAGE ENDEC owners manual notes, participation in local and state-level alerts is at the discretion of the station management, as regulated by the current version of FCC Part 11.
+National-level participation is mandatory:

 Participation at the national level is mandatory for most broadcasters.
 You may petition the FCC to become a “Non Participating National” station, but you must still receive and broadcast the EAN code, and then leave the air.
 These requirements are always evolving, refer to the FCC rules, in particular CFR 47 Part 11 for details.

-Often times, it is the local emergencies that are greatest and most immediate threats to human life; the tornado, the tsunami, etc. Those are the most pressing threats, not the national level alerts, which were implemented in the 1960’s to warn of a major attack from a foreign country, something not very likely these days.
+Oftentimes, it is the local emergencies that are the greatest and most immediate threats to human life; the tornado, the tsunami, etc. Those are the most pressing threats, not the national-level alerts, which were implemented in the 1960s to warn of a major attack from a foreign country, something not very likely these days.

 Further, the internet has proved to be less than reliable when trouble occurs.
-During the terrorist attacks on 9/11/2001, dial tone, cellphone and internet service for much of lower Manhattan were disrupted because the TELCO facilities were in the buildings that were destroyed.
-Most internet services rely on wired or fiber optic services provided by TELCO or cable company, which can be effected by power outages, damaged infrastructure and so on, which would likely occur in a major emergency.
+During the terrorist attacks on 9/11/2001, dial tone, cellphone, and internet service for much of lower Manhattan were disrupted because the TELCO facilities were in the buildings that were destroyed.
+Most internet services rely on wired or fiber optic services provided by TELCO or cable companies, which can be affected by power outages, damaged infrastructure, and so on, which would likely occur in a major emergency.

-It does not seem to be the most robust method for distribution of emergency messages.
+It does not seem to be the most robust method for the distribution of emergency messages.